 Toshiba doesn’t strike you as producing TVs oozing off generous amounts of style and charm, but the 40RL858B is an exception, starting with the metallic silver finish that the company opted for instead of black.
 The recent color, the bezel that’s more narrow now and the angular stand make the product quite yummy-looking.
 The presence of LED backlighting adds to the design a lot of slimness.
 As attractive as the TV is, we have to remark that its remote control is plain, although it makes up for that by being very easy and comfortable to use.
-Taking a look at the menu on is model and the one on the 55WL863 from the same Toshiba we realized that the former was different, in the sense that it had a flat surface which helped a lot when we wanted to navigate through settings.
+Taking a look at the menu on the 40RL858B and the one on the 55WL863 from the same Toshiba we realized that the former was different, in the sense that it had a flat surface which helped a lot when we wanted to navigate through settings.
 We met with zero problems when, during our test, we had to read picture controls.

 Impressive viewing angles